 - Some slow learners have a problem with speech.

 Ways Teachers Can Help Slow Learners to Perform Well

 Teaching is a demanding profession.
 It requires patience coupled with creativeness.
-If and when a teacher has identified a child performing below average, then the teacher should try to find ways of guiding and helping the child to perform well.
+If and when a teacher identifies a child performing below average, then the teacher should try to find ways of guiding and helping the child to perform well.
 The following are some tips teachers can use to help slow learners do better in the performance of assignments, tasks and examinations.